blueberry skillet crumbles

 Instructions

-- Grease six 3 1/2-inch cast iron skillets and place on a parchment-lined rimmed baking sheet.
-For the crumble topping, whisk together oats, flour, brown sugar, cinnamon, and salt in a medium bowl.
+- Make crumble topping: Whisk together oats, flour, brown sugar, cinnamon, and salt in a medium bowl.
 Cut in butter with a pastry blender or fork until large crumbs form.
 Keep chilled while preparing filling.

-- For the filling, whisk together sugar, arrowroot starch, and salt in a medium bowl.
+- Make filling: Whisk together sugar, arrowroot starch, and salt in a medium bowl.
 Add blueberries, lemon thyme, and lemon juice; toss to combine.
 Divide filling evenly among skillets (about 1/2 cup per skillet) and sprinkle with chilled topping, pressing gently to adhere.
-Chill assembled crumbles for at least 1 hour in the refrigerator, or up to 1 day.

-- Preheat oven to 375°F. Bake crumbles for 35 minutes, until filling is bubbling and topping is golden brown.
+- Bake crumbles for 35 minutes, until filling is bubbling and topping is golden brown.
 Let cool on a wire rack for 20 minutes before serving with ice cream.

 Notes